88um/requests/README.md

-# Sphinx++
+# JRequest

-- Sphinx++ is an enhancement of https://github.com/iiKillerxSG/Sphinx
+ - JRequest is a java.net API Wrapper built in my spare time for fun and practice

-- It is a java.net API Wrapper built in my spare time for fun and practice
+ - This project will be maintained as long as I keep learning more Java